Converting a Cargo Trailer into a Travel Trailer – Mold Preventative, Low-Toxin Design

 Fixing the leaks

 My TNT Mirage Trailer has a number of poorly built aspects.
-The company took no responsibility for this and the leaks.
+The company took no responsibility for this and the leaks, but of course this is not made or sold to be a living space so I don’t blame them for that.

 Vertical seams have the ability to let in water in a big storm or when driving it in the rain.
 Always check windows, doors, and any openings.
 Screws should be caulked as well.
-Look for a well-done roof design.
-This roof design is good.
 I have seen custom designs with vulnerable roof seams.

-These trailers are difficult and I would not attempt insulation in this style/brand again.
+These trailers are difficult and I would not attempt insulation in this style/brand again nor recommend it to anyone.

 Erik Johnson’s Cargo Trailer: